-On March 10, 2021, we closed an acquisition of certain assets and liabilities of ShieldX Networks Inc. ("ShieldX") for \$10.8 million in cash.
+On March 10, 2021, we closed an acquisition of certain assets and liabilities of ShieldX Networks Inc. ("ShieldX"), a provider of a security platform focusing on protecting multi-cloud data centers from the risk of lateral movement that can lead to attacks such as ransomware, data loss and service disruption, for \$10.8 million in cash.
 This acquisition was accounted for as a business combination using the acquisition method of accounting.
 Of the purchase price, \$6.2 million was allocated to goodwill, \$4.1 million was allocated to developed technology intangible asset and \$0.5 million was allocated to other net assets acquired.
 Goodwill recorded in connection with this acquisition represents the value we expect to be created through expansion into markets within our existing business and potential cost savings and synergies.
 All acquired goodwill is expected to be deductible for tax purposes.
 Acquisition-related costs related to this acquisition were not material and were recorded as general and administrative expense.

-9. GOODWILL AND OTHER INTANGIBLE ASSETS-Net
+8. GOODWILL AND OTHER INTANGIBLE ASSETS-Net